OathPros/COMP3/source/principles.rst

 3. Maintain Focus
 -----------------

 The principle of simplicity applies to each view and element of your app, as well as the app as a whole.
 Don't overwhelm the user with too many elements at once.
+Frequently used actions should be close to hand, with less frequently-used actions being further away.

 Focus each view on what is important and what the user needs in that moment.
 Use progressive disclose and navigation structures to provide a guided experience which doesn't throw everything at the user at once.

 4. Reduce User Effort
 ---------------------

 It is our job as software creators to reduce the amount of work and effort that our users have to expend.
-Therefore, always seek to minimize the number of steps required to perform a task.
-This often requires anticipating user needs, which again is only possible with insight into the kind of situations and people your app is for.
+This often requires anticipating user needs, which requires having insight into the kind of situations and people your app is for.

+Always seek to minimize the number of steps required to perform a task.
 If something can be done automatically, do it automatically.
 Keep text short and to the point.
+Reduce the amount of information that a user needs to remember while using your app (tabs, recently used lists, and automatic suggestions are all effective techniques in this respect).

 5. Be Considerate
 ------------------